 - Moments of Confusion & Conflict: become pain points for teams to solve and present opportunities for improved communication or processes.

-- Instances of User Torture: show us where users are enduring or adapting (maybe unnecessarily) in ways that is inconvenient, but deemed acceptable.
+- Instances of User Torture: show us where users are enduring or adapting (maybe unnecessarily) in ways that are inconvenient but deemed acceptable.

 - Barriers and Obstacles: that users encounter give us an understanding of the other forces that influence mental models around awareness, adoption, compliance, momentum, or stagnation.

-- Listening and Observing for Say & Do Gaps: allows us to find the paradoxes and areas of tension which can explain key differences in actual behavior versus how someone might answer a survey question.
+- Listening and Observing for Say & Do Gaps: this allows us to find the paradoxes and areas of tension that can explain key differences in actual behavior versus how someone might answer a survey question.

-Do you aspire for a day when team meetings and design decisions are debated based on grounded insights, user behavior, and data rather than personal opinion, conjecture, or hypothesis?
+Do you aspire for a day when team meetings and design decisions are debated based on grounded insights, user behavior, and data based on ethnographic methods, rather than personal opinion, conjecture, or hypothesis?
 In sum, Immersive Research will help teams:

 - Uncover latent needs and hidden opportunities for growth and innovation